Boston Marathon bombing: Casualties and initial response

-Investigation
+Initial investigation

 The Federal Bureau of Investigation led the investigation, assisted by the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Central Intelligence Agency, the National Counterterrorism Center, and the Drug Enforcement Administration.
-It was initially believed by some that North Korea was behind the attack after escalating tensions and threats with the U.S.
+It was initially believed by some that North Korea was behind the attack.

-United States government officials stated that there had been no intelligence reports suggesting such an attack.
+United States government officials stated that no intelligence reports suggested such an attack.
 Representative Peter King, a member of the House Intelligence Committee, said: "I received two top secret briefings last week on the current threat levels in the United States, and there was no evidence of this at all."

-After being identified, the father of the two suspects claimed that the FBI had been watching his family.
-He stated that they visited his sons' home in Cambridge, Massachusetts five times, most recently in 2011, as "preventive work... afraid there might be some explosions on the streets of Boston".

-Evidence found near the blast sites included bits of metal, nails, ball bearings, black nylon pieces from a backpack, remains of an electronic circuit board, and wiring.
+Evidence found near the blast sites included bits of metal, nails, ball bearings, black nylon pieces from a backpack, remains of an electronic circuit board and wiring.
 A pressure cooker lid was found on a nearby rooftop.
 Both of the improvised explosive devices were pressure cooker bombs manufactured by the bombers.
-Authorities confirmed that the brothers used bomb-making instructions found in Al Qaeda in the Arabian Peninsula's Inspire magazine.
+Authorities confirmed that the brothers used bomb-making instructions found in al-Qaeda in the Arabian Peninsula's Inspire magazine.
 After the suspects were identified, The Boston Globe reported that Tamerlan purchased fireworks from a fireworks store in New Hampshire.

-On April 19, the FBI, West New York Police Department, and Hudson County Sheriff's Department seized computer equipment from the apartment of the Tsarnaevs' sister in West New York, New Jersey.
-On April 24, investigators reported that they had reconstructed the bombs, and believed that they had been triggered by remote controls used for toy cars.

-April 18–19 shootings and manhunt
+April 18–19 shootings and search

 Release of suspect photos

 Jeff Bauman was immediately adjacent to one of the bombs and lost both legs; he wrote while in the hospital: "Bag, saw the guy, looked right at me".
 He later gave a detailed description of the suspects, which enabled images of them to be identified and circulated quickly.